 When is a building approval (certification) required?

-A building development approval (certification), known as a building permit, is needed before you start construction on most types of domestic or commercial building works.
+A building development approval (certification), also known as a building permit, is needed before you start construction on most types of domestic or commercial building works.
+Council does not provide certification services; you will need to engage a registered private certifier.

 Where can I find a private building certifier?

-Council does not recommend private certifiers.
-The Queensland Building and Construction Commission however offers a Finding a Licensed Certifier service.
+Council cannot recommend any particular private certifiers.
+The Queensland Building and Construction Commission offers a Finding a Licensed Certifier service.

 Further advice on engaging a certifier can also be found at the Department of Housing and Public Works website.